-- 8.11.1 serve as a consultative forum and shall consider and advise the Board on matters relating to the strategy of the Board and the Profession; - 8.11.2 represent Members' interests through input from the Regional Councils and other relevant sources and communicated by the Council to the Board; - 8.11.3 identify and recommend to the Board new interest groups to be included for recognition in the By-laws; - 8.11.4 provide input to the Board for the election or appointment of Board Members; - 8.11.5 make recommendations to the Board for the award of long service and honorary life membership to Members; - 8.11.6 recommend changes to the Code of Professional Conduct for approval by the Board; and - 8.11.7 temporarily assume the powers and functions of the Board if the majority of the Board Members resign or are removed and are not replaced in accordance with the provisions of the Constitution and the By-laws until such time as a new Board can be appointed.
+- 8.11.1 serve as a consultative forum and shall consider and advise the Board on matters relating to the strategy of the Board and the Profession; - 8.11.2 represent Members' and Associates' interests through input from the Regional Councils and other relevant sources and communicated by the Council to the Board: - 8.11.3 identify and recommend to the Board new interest groups to be included for recognition in the By-laws; - 8.11.4 provide input to the Board for the election or appointment of Board Members; - 8.11.5 make recommendations to the Board for the making of long service awards and the granting of honorary life membership to Members and Associates; - 8.11.6 recommend changes to the Code of Professional Conduct for approval by the Board; and - 8.11.7 temporarily assume the powers and functions of the Board if the majority of the Board Members resign, or are removed and are not replaced in accordance with the provisions of the Constitution and the By-laws, until such time as a new Board has be appointed.

-9 Disciplinary Panel, Professional Conduct Committee and Disciplinary Committee
+9. Disciplinary Panel, Professional Conduct Committee and Disciplinary Committee

-- 9.1 The Board shall appoint a panel from which the Professional Conduct Committee and a Disciplinary Committee shall be appointed and which shall have the powers to carry out the duties and exercise the functions granted to those committees under the By-laws. - 9.2 The powers and duties of the Professional Conduct Committee and the Disciplinary Committee referred to in the By-laws are deemed to have been delegated to those committees by the Board.
+9.1 The Board shall appoint a Disciplinary Panel from which the members of the Professional Conduct Committee and the Disciplinary Committee shall be appointed, which committees shall have the powers to carry out the duties and exercise the functions granted to them under the By-laws.

+9.2 The powers and duties of the Professional Conduct Committee and the Disciplinary Committee referred to in the By-laws are deemed to have been delegated to those committees by the Board.

-10 Funds of the Institute
+10. Funds of the Institute

-- 10.1 The Institute shall, subject to the provisions of this Constitution, apply its funds and income exclusively in promoting the objects of the Institute or for investment purposes. - 10.2 The Institute shall not distribute any surpluses or gains by way of dividend or otherwise to its Members, Associates or Trainee Accountants or to any other person. - 10.3 The Institute may not pay to any employee, office bearer, Member or other persons any remuneration, as defined in the fourth schedule of the Income Tax Act, 58 of 1962, which is excessive, having regard to what is generally considered reasonable in the sector and in relation to the service rendered. - 10.4 Should the Institute be wound up, a person who has ceased to be a Member, Associate or Trainee Accountant or the executors, administrators, heirs or assigns of such person, shall in no circumstances have any claim to or against the Institute by reason only of such previous membership, associateship or registration. - 10.5 Should the Institute be wound up, its funds shall be dealt with in accordance with the provisions of this Constitution and the By-laws.
+- 10.1 The Institute shall, subject to the provisions of this Constitution, apply its funds and income exclusively in promoting the objectives of the Institute or for investment purposes. - 10.2 The Institute shall not distribute any surpluses or gains by way of dividend or otherwise to its Members, Associates and Prospective Members or to any other person. - The Institute may not pay to any employee, office bearer, Member or other persons any remuneration, as defined in the fourth schedule of the Income Tax Act, 58 of 1962, which is excessive, having regard to what is generally considered reasonable in the sector and in relation to the service rendered. - 10.4 Should the Institute be wound up, a person who has ceased to be a Member, Associate or Prospective Members or the executors, administrators, heirs or assigns of such person shall in no circumstances have any claim to the funds of the Institute by reason only of such previous membership, associateship or registration. - Should the Institute be wound up, its funds shall be dealt with in accordance with the provisions of this Constitution and the By-laws.

-11 Shares and interests in members' business
+11. Shares and interests in Members' business

-- 11.1 The Institute may not have a share or other interest in any business, profession or occupation which is carried on by its Members. - 11.2 No Member may directly or indirectly have any personal or private interest in the Institute other than his or her interest as a Member.
+- 11.1 The Institute may not have a share or other interest in any business, profession or occupation which is carried on by its Members or Associates. - 11.2 No Member or Associate may directly or indirectly have any personal or private interest in the Institute other than his or her interest as a Member or Associate.

-12 Reporting requirements
+12. Reporting requirements